vim/vim/README_extra.txt

 README_extra.txt for version 7.3e of Vim: Vi IMproved.

-The extra archive of Vim is to be used in combination with the source archive (vim-7.2-src.tar.gz).
-The extra archive is useless without it.

-For more information, see the "README.txt" file that comes with the runtime archive (vim-7.2-rt.tar.gz).
-To be able to run Vim you MUST get the runtime archive too!

-The extra archive plus the source and runtime archives make up the complete sources of Vim for all systems.

-Some of the things that the extra archive contains:

-Farsi		Files for the Farsi (persian) language.
-If you don't know
-		what Farsi is, this is not for you.

-if_sniff	Interface to SNiFF.
-If you don't know what SNiFF is, this is
-		not for you.

-os_amiga	Files for the Amiga port.

-gui_riscos
-os_riscos	Files for the RISC OS port.

-gui_beos
-os_beos		Files for the BeOS port.

-os_msdos
-os_dos		Files for the MS-DOS port.

-gui_mac
-os_mac		Files for the Mac port.

-os_mint		Files for the Atari Mint port.

-os_os2		Files for the OS/2 port.
-tee		Extra program for OS/2.

-os_vms		Files for the VMS port.

-os_w32
-os_win32	Files for the Win32 port.

-gui_w32		Files for the Win32 GUI.
-gui_w48		Files for the Win32 and Win16 GUI.
-Make_mvc.mak	MS Visual C++ makefile for the Win32 GUI. rgb.txt		File with color definitions for the Win32 GUI.

-if_ole		OLE automation interface, for MS Windows 95 and NT.

-VisVim		Integration of Win32 GUI with MS Visual Developer Studio.

-GvimExt		DLL for the "Edit with Vim" context menu entry

-nsis		NSIS script to build the self-installing MS-Windows exe

-*.man		Preprocessed manual pages.

-file_select.vim	Vim script to browse directories (Unix only).
+These extra files of Vim are for special purposes.
+This README explains what the files are for.
+For general information about Vim, see the "README.txt" file.

+farsi/*			Files for the Farsi (persian) language.
+If you don't
+			know what Farsi is, this is not for you.

+src/if_sniff.*		Interface to SNiFF.
+If you don't know what SNiFF is,
+			this is not for you.

+src/os_amiga.*		Files for the Amiga port.

+src/gui_riscos.*
+src/os_riscos.*		Files for the RISC OS port.

+src/gui_beos.*
+src/os_beos.*		Files for the BeOS port.

+src/os_msdos.*
+src/os_dos.*		Files for the MS-DOS port.

+src/gui_mac.*
+src/os_mac.*		Files for the Mac port.

+src/os_mint.8		Files for the Atari Mint port.

+src/os_os2*		Files for the OS/2 port.
+src/tee/*		Extra program for OS/2.

+src/os_vms*		Files for the VMS port.

+src/os_w32*
+src/os_win32.*		Files for the Win32 port.

+src/gui_w32.*		Files for the Win32 GUI.
+src/gui_w48.*		Files for the Win32 and Win16 GUI.
+src/Make_mvc.mak	MS Visual C++ makefile for the Win32 GUI. runtime/rgb.txt		File with color definitions for the Win32 GUI.

+src/if_ole.*		OLE automation interface, for MS Windows 95 and NT.

+src/VisVim/*		Integration of Win32 GUI with MS Visual Developer
+			Studio.

+src/GvimExt/*		DLL for the "Edit with Vim" context menu entry

+nsis/*			NSIS script to build the self-installing MS-Windows exe

+runtime/doc/*.man	Preprocessed manual pages.

+runtime/macros/file_select.vim	Vim script to browse directories (Unix only).